-Legendary Cartoon Created in Dover, New Hampshire, Set to Mark Major Milestone
+Legendary Cartoon Created in Dover, New Hampshire, Marking Major Milestone

 It appears someone stole a bunch of "green turtle guys” typically placed at the end of driveways, and dumped them in a pile in the middle of a field.

-What’s ironic, though, is that Dover saw the formation of the most iconic group of so-called turtle guys, who are about to celebrate their 40th anniversary.
+What’s ironic, though, is that Dover saw the formation of the most iconic group of so-called turtle guys, who are celebrating their 40th anniversary.

 Nothing dominated pop and playground culture in the early 1990s like the Teenage Mutant Ninja Turtles.